jeremywilliams4/jeremyw/README.md

 			//message informs user that database will be updated with current contents of ArrayList System.out.println("Sending data to database...");

-			//sends updated data to database by establishing a connection a sending contents of clientList ArrayList DatabaseConnection db = new DatabaseConnection();{
+			//sends updated data to database by establishing a connection and sending contents of clientList ArrayList DatabaseConnection db = new DatabaseConnection();{
 			    try (Connection connect = db.getConnection()) {
 			    	String sql = "INSERT INTO clientList " +